Rating: 4 out of 5

 Motive for Murder: Wealth

 Ruth Van Rydock has a premonition about her sister.
 But she can only trust Jane Marple to investigate the matter.
-While persuading her old school friend to take up the case she has written to Carrie Louise about the sleuth coming to stay.
+While persuading her old school friend to take up the case, Van Rydock has written to their friends Carrie Louise about the sleuth coming to stay at Stonygates.

 ‘I tell you I don’t know,’ says Van Rydock to Miss Marple.
 ‘And that’s what worries me.
 I’ve just been down there- for a flying visit.
 And I felt all along that there was something wrong.
 In the atmosphere –in the house –I know I’m not mistaken…’

 In the meantime, an allegation of Carrie Louise’s being poisoned is revealed.
-Much as the sleuth wishes not to involve her friend in the investigation, she can’t see other way to solve the murders without Carrie Louise.
-Before the killer strikes again.
+Much as the sleuth wishes not to involve her friend in the investigation, Miss Marple can’t see other way to solve the murders without Carrie Louise.
+And she has to be quick: before the killer strikes again.

 ‘We’re all mad, dear lady.
 That’s the secret of existence.
 We’re all a little mad.’